guilliharold/passcraft-education/README.md

-# 🔐 PassCraft for Education - Passwords Made Simple
+# 🔐 PassCraft Education - Passwords Made Simple

 **PassCraft Education** is a free, safe, and student-friendly tool designed to help school students create strong, secure, and memorable passwords and passphrases for their school accounts and beyond.